 Your grade in the class will be based on an end of semester exam.
-The exam will be an open book and open notes (i.e., you can bring any printed materials, including commercial outlines).
-The format of the exam will be essay and short answer.
-However, citing cases or material that we did not cover will cause your answer to be marked down.
+The exam will be a take-home exam that is open book and open notes (i.e., you can bring any printed materials, including commercial outlines).
+The format of the exam will be essay and short answer, and there will be a word limit on the exam.
+Citing cases or material that we did not cover will cause your answer to be marked down.
+You may not copy and paste materials onto your exam.